avs42040/cloud-native-platform/druid/README.md

 ## druid-helm-k3d-local.sh (script)
 This script is used to deploy druid in your local machine using helm.
-To deploy druid in k3d-cluster in your local machine, just run this command in this in this folder -->
+To deploy druid in k3d-cluster in your local machine, just run this command in this folder -->

 ```bash
 ./druid-helm-k3d-local.sh